-The economy is populated by households and banks, which are owned by households.
-There is a single factor of production ("capital") that can be used to produce two intermediate goods.
+The economy is populated by households and banks, owned by households.
+A single factor of production ("capital") can be used to produce two intermediate goods.
 Banks have an advantage for producing one good (the "bank-dependent sector").
 As a result, output and growth depend endogenously on capital ownership.
 The financial friction is costly equity issuance.
-Thus, outcomes will depend on the level of equity in the banking sector.
+Outcomes will depend on the level of equity in the banking sector.
 The model combines, with modifications, elements of the models in Phelan (2016) and Drechsler et al. (2018).